 In a self-regulatory situation, notification and MAPD would be possible, provided there was approval and agreement with all operators, and operators would see this as a cost-efficient way of lowering potential risks.

-UKOPA see significant difficulties of self regulation under PSR, particularly with the implementation of Land Use Planning and Emergency Plans.
+UKOPA see significant difficulties of self regulation under PSR with the implementation of Land Use Planning and Emergency Plans.
 UKOPA would like to join a full engagement with all stakeholders together to understand how it may work and understand the potential impacts on the Industry.

+UKOPA

+May 2011